Post updated: November 25th, 2025

 If this happens, some homeowners could face a CGT bill when selling their primary residence.
 The CGT rate is 18% for basic rate taxpayers and 24% for higher-rate tax payers.

-While the threshold is the subject of live discussion in the Treasury, officials believe it could raise significant sums of money, reports The Times.
-A threshold of £1.5 million would hit about 120,000 homeowners who are higher-rate taxpayers.
-It reports that on average, sellers of £1.5 million-plus homes across England and Wales made a gain of £836,219 compared with what they paid.
+While the threshold is said to be the subject of live discussion in the Treasury, officials believe it could raise significant sums of money, reported The Times.
+It reported that on average, sellers of £1.5 million-plus homes across England and Wales made a gain of £836,219 compared with what they paid.

 Under the current system, a married couple can pass on up to £1,000,000 without being liable for inheritance tax, providing they’re passing on a primary residence to a direct descendent.
 Read more and see worked examples in our guide Inheritance tax on property.